v1.10.90-0e025b8

 const app = express();

-function createProxyAgent(country = '') { const user = country ? `YOUR_USERNAME-country-${country.toLowerCase()}` : 'YOUR_USERNAME'; const proxyUrl = `http://${user}:YOUR_PASSWORD@gate.hexproxies.com:8080`; return new HttpsProxyAgent(proxyUrl); }
+function createProxyAgent(country = '') { const baseUser = process.env.HEX_PROXY_USER; const user = country ? ${baseUser}-country-${country.toLowerCase()} : baseUser; const proxyUrl = http://${user}:${process.env.HEX_PROXY_PASS}@gate.hexproxies.com:8080; return new HttpsProxyAgent(proxyUrl); }

 app.get('/api/search', async (req, res) => { const { query, region = 'US' } = req.query; const agent = createProxyAgent(region);

-try { const response = await fetch(`https://api.example.com/search?q=${query}`, { agent, headers: { 'Accept': 'application/json' }, }); const data = await response.json(); res.json({ results: data, region }); } catch (error) { res.status(502).json({ error: 'Upstream request failed' }); } });
+try { const response = await fetch(https://api.example.com/search?q=${query}, { agent, headers: { 'Accept': 'application/json' }, }); const data = await response.json(); res.json({ results: data, region }); } catch (error) { res.status(502).json({ error: 'Upstream request failed' }); } });

 app.listen(3000); ```

-Session Management for Multi-Step Plugins
+Session Management for Multi-Step Actions

 def get_sticky_proxy(session_id: str) -> str:

-return f"http://YOUR_USERNAME-session-{session_id}:YOUR_PASSWORD@gate.hexproxies.com:8080"
+return f"http://{user}-session-{session_id}:{pwd}@gate.hexproxies.com:8080"

 Rate Limit Distribution

-When multiple ChatGPT users invoke your plugin simultaneously, each request goes through a different proxy IP.
+When multiple ChatGPT users invoke your Action simultaneously, each request goes through a different proxy IP.
 This distributes rate limit consumption across Hex Proxies' IP pool rather than concentrating it on your server's single IP.

 Caching Layer